Sir-Alexio/InnoGotchi-game-frontend/README.md

 ![Project Type](/Images/logIn.jpg)

 After pressing log in button you authorized in application.
-Automaticly you will redirect to personal-info page.
+Automatically you will redirect to personal-info page.

 ![Project Type](/Images/personalinfo.jpg)

 Here you can find all information about you.
 As you can see, you have "Edit Profile" button.
-So, if you fill you information wrong, you can chnge it after registration.
+So, if you fill your information wrong, you can change it after registration.

 ![Project Type](/Images/personalinfo2.jpg)

-So, you can change all information exept your email.
+So, you can change all information except your email.
 After pressing "Update" button your information will update.
 Also you can change your password, after pressing "Change password" button.

 ![Project Type](/Images/changepassword.jpg)

-I hope you enjoy our small trip to my project.
+I hope you are enjoying our small trip to my project.
 But it was only beginning :).
-Let's show you some gameplay and bissness logic of my application.
+Let's show you some gameplay and business logic of my application.

 Let's start with "Farms Overview" section.
 After pressing "Farms Overview" button you can see two blocs: "My own farm" with all information about your farm or "Farms, where i'm collaborator".